mariodimitrovv/hiero-sdk-js/CONTRIBUTING.md

-# Contributing to the Hedera SDK for JavaScript
+# Contributing to the Hiero SDK for JavaScript

-Thank you for your interest in contributing the Hedera SDK for JavaScript!
+Thank you for your interest in contributing the Hiero SDK for JavaScript!

 We appreciate your interest in helping us and the rest of our community.
 We welcome bug reports, feature requests, and code contributions.